 Synchronization Primitives

 ove/sync.h provides five portable synchronization primitives: a non-recursive mutex, a recursive mutex, a counting semaphore, a binary event, and a condition variable.
-Each maps to the equivalent native object on every supported backend (FreeRTOS, Zephyr, NuttX, POSIX) with no virtual dispatch and no runtime overhead.
+Each maps to the equivalent native object on every supported backend (FreeRTOS, Zephyr, NuttX, POSIX) with no virtual dispatch and minimal runtime overhead over the native API.

 All primitives require CONFIG_OVE_SYNC.
 When it is not set, every function is replaced by a static inline stub that returns OVE_ERR_NOT_SUPPORTED.